The Silence Was a Choice

 During those COVID days, my daughter moved back in, and afterward, two more children came to live with us full-time.

-There was no one dramatic decision.
-Just a slow, painful regression that happens when people who should’ve stepped up…didn’t.
+There was no one dramatic event, just a slow, painful regression that happens when people who should’ve stepped up…didn’t.

 We were left piecing together what no one else would talk about.